Text by Fiona Glen

-A cluster of white geometric pillars that resembles a technological acropolis, or the idealised space ship interiors in 20th century sci-fi – sterile but emanating a near-sacred glow.
-This digital reconstruction of a real design for an IBM quantum computing facility is punctuated by bold italic font that blurts PROBE / THE / FUTURE as if a highly commanding oracle is manifesting in animated typography.
-The image is shattered by amphibian eggs, snails, leaking purple skies.
-Forms twitch and glitch with tendrils, veins and white noise, then a veil of glossy slime flows, glistening over the coiled bronze cooling tubes of a quantum computer.
+A cluster of white geometric pillars that resembles a technological acropolis or the idealised spaceship interiors in 20th-century sci-fi – sterile but emanating a near-sacred glow.
+This digital reconstruction of a real design for an IBM quantum computing facility is punctuated by the bold italic font that blurts PROBE / THE / FUTURE as if a highly commanding oracle manifests in animated typography.
+The image is shattered by amphibian eggs, snails, and leaking purple skies.
+Forms twitch and glitch with tendrils, veins and white noise, and then a veil of glossy slime flows, glistening over a quantum computer’s coiled bronze cooling tubes.

 The brand language might seem like a symptom, but it’s part of the machine.
 Marketing fuels the translation of possibility into product.
 This way of speaking is a way of thinking is a way of exploiting.
 The message is more compelling if you don’t take the responsibility of going into details.
 The trick is to be forceful and vague at the same time.
 OPTIMISE NOW.
 But whom is optimising, and for what?